samelo4495/chatapp/README.md

 # ChatApp
-Esta é uma Aplicação Web Full-Stack de Gestão de Chat Multi-Instância, que utiliza uma arquitetura de micro-serviços isolados via processos Unix. É um sistema híbrido entre um servidor de mensagens e um painel de controlo de instâncias remotas/locais.

-O ChatApp é um servidor de chat robusto construído em Node.js, focado em isolamento de processos e flexibilidade de interface.
-Ao contrário de chats tradicionais, cada sala de conversação opera como uma instância independente, isolada num ambiente seguro Bubblewrap (bwrap).

-🚀 Características Principais
-Arquitetura Multi-Instância: Cada sala de chat é gerida por um processo filho (chatConnect.js), comunicando com o servidor principal via Unix Sockets.
+This is a Full-Stack Multi-Instance Chat Management Web Application, which uses an architecture of isolated microservices via Unix processes.
+It is a hybrid system between a messaging server and a remote/local instance control panel.

+ChatApp is a robust chat server built in Node.js, focused on process isolation and interface flexibility.
+Unlike traditional chats, each conversation room operates as an independent instance, isolated in a secure Bubblewrap (bwrap) environment.

+🚀 Main Features Multi-Instance Architecture: Each chat room is managed by a child process (chatConnect.js), communicating with the main server via Unix Sockets.

-Segurança e Isolamento: Execução de scripts avançados (Bash, Python, Node) dentro de um ambiente sandboxed usando Bubblewrap.
+Security and Isolation: Running advanced scripts (Bash, Python, Node) within a sandboxed environment using Bubblewrap.

-Interface Adaptativa (UI/UX):
+Adaptive Interface (UI/UX):

-Menu flutuante inteligente com expansão dinâmica e transparência.
+Smart floating menu with dynamic expansion and transparency.

-Design totalmente responsivo (Desktop, Tablet e Mobile).
+Fully responsive design (Desktop, Tablet and Mobile).

-Sistema de temas dinâmicos: Diurno, Noturno e o exclusivo tema Floribela (colorido e vibrante).

-Gestão de Utilizadores e Sessão: Autenticação baseada em SQLite com persistência de sessão via cookies.

-Sistema de Log Distribuído: Cada instância de chat gere o seu próprio histórico de mensagens dentro do seu sistema de ficheiros isolado.

-🛠️ Stack Tecnológica
+Dynamic theme system: Daytime, Nighttime and the exclusive Floribela theme (colorful and vibrant).

+User and Session Management: SQLite-based authentication with session persistence via cookies.

+Distributed Log System: Each chat instance generates its own message history within its isolated file system.

-Backend: Node.js, Express.
+🛠️ Technology Stack Backend: Node.js, Express.

-Base de Dados: SQLite (User management).
+Database: SQLite (User management).

-Comunicação IPC: Unix Domain Sockets.
+IPC Communication: Unix Domain Sockets.

-Segurança: Bubblewrap (Linux sandboxing).
+Security: Bubblewrap (Linux sandboxing).

 Frontend: HTML5, CSS3 (Modern Flexbox/Grid), Vanilla JavaScript.